aarushi211/ImpactLink/README.md

 - **Impact Reporting:** A module to help NGOs auto-generate progress reports for donors by pulling data from their internal project logs.

 ## 🏆 Hackathon Notes
 Small NGOs often lack dedicated grant writers, putting them at a disadvantage against larger organizations.
-Grant Graph levels the playing field by providing professional-grade drafting and budgeting tools, allowing grassroots organizations to focus their energy where it belongs: on the mission.
+ImpactLink levels the playing field by providing professional-grade drafting and budgeting tools, allowing grassroots organizations to focus their energy where it belongs: on the mission.